urschrei/convertbng/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  ETRS89 longitude and latitude / Eastings and Northings to OSGB36
-   conversion agrees with the provided Ordnance Survey test data in 31
+   conversion agrees with the provided Ordnance Survey test data in **31
-   of the 42 test coordinates (excluding two coordinates designed to
+   of the 42** test coordinates (excluding two coordinates designed to
+   return no data; these correctly fail).
-   return no data).
-The 11 discrepancies are of **1mm** in each case.
+-  The 11 discrepancies are of **1mm** in each case.
 -  OSGB36 to ETRS89 longitude and latitude conversion is accurate to
    within 8 decimal places, or 1.1mm.